 - Applicants who haven’t completed an undergraduate degree can be admitted to a graduate certificate program with relevant work experience.
 From here, graduate certificate graduates will be eligible to apply for the Master of Public Health program with credit granted for completed units.

 Skills gained and learning outcomes for online public health postgraduate studies

 Online postgraduate study enables you to build theoretical knowledge and hands-on skills, while you work.

-You’ll gain a comprehensive understanding of public health theory and research to inform best practice standards.
-You’ll immediately apply what you learn to make a greater impact in your current role and future-proof your career.
+Students gain a comprehensive understanding of public health theory and research to inform best practice standards.
+You can immediately apply what you learn to make a greater impact in your current role and future-proof your career.

 Topics covered may include: